 Communication is simple: props.value injects state from Python to JS, and when JS changes props.value and calls trigger('change'), the state travels back to Python.
 That's the whole API to sync frontend and backend.

-In practice: you describe what you want, the LLM generates a single app.py, you run it, you improve it and repeat.
+app.py, you run it, you improve it and repeat.
 Each iteration takes seconds with Gradio's reload mode.

 Real examples that prove the power